Share

 There are two basic strategies available to you when considering advertising on your site:

 • Go it alone.
-In this instance, you’ll be dealing directly with individual advertisers and managing ad inventory and reporting yourself.
+In this instance, you’ll deal directly with individual advertisers, managing ad inventory and reporting yourself.

 • Use an advertising network.
-In this case, you’re simply plugging into an existing network that will feed you ads from their inventory.
+In this case, you’re simply plugging into an existing network to feed ads from their inventory.

-The downside of managing your own advertisers and inventory comes with the amount of extra overhead in terms of relationship management, pitching and general admin that it entails.
-On the plus side, you’re free to set your own rates and remain in total control of what appears on your site at all times.
+The downside of managing your own advertisers and inventory is the extra overhead involved in relationship management, pitching, and general admin.
+On the plus side, you’re free to set your rates and control what appears on your site.

 Free WordPress Ad Integration Plugins